Egyptian fruit bat: Distribution and habitat

 The Egyptian fruit bat is extensively dispersed across various locations and occurs throughout Africa, the Middle East, Pakistan and northern regions of the Indian subcontinent.
 In the Mediterranean region, it occurs on the mainland coast of Turkey and the island of Cyprus.
 It is the only frugivorous bat species in Europe.
-Outside of its natural distribution, an Egyptian fruit bat was observed in the Greek island of Kastellorizo during a zoological expedition in 2017.
+Outside of its normal natural distribution, an Egyptian fruit bat was observed in the Greek island of Kastellorizo during a zoological expedition in 2017.
 Usually, the Egyptian fruit bat inhabits tropical rainforests, savannas, or other forests, and tends to live in large colonies that consist of thousands of individuals in their established roosts.
 It prefers to establish roosts wherever there are plenty of fruiting trees nearby; most roosts are in caves.
 When no caves are nearby, it establishes roosts in cave-like human structures, such as abandoned depots and hangars.